brunoalves9698/Brunogram/README.md

 ## Some Observations about this App

 1 - For the map loading to work on the screen, you must enter a valid Google API key.
-You can get a key [here](https://developers.google.com/maps/documentation/javascript/get-api-key?hl=en#key).
+You can get it [here](https://developers.google.com/maps/documentation/javascript/get-api-key?hl=en#key).